metrorailings/OwlBlog/content/posts/week-10-supercontest-picks.md

 ##### Falcons @ _Saints_ (-13)

 I'm not the biggest fan of taking the Saints as double-digit favorites, as the team has a habit of taking games off every now and then.
-But with this game is against a hated division rival, I do expect New Orleans to play hard here, especially against a Falcons defense made out of cardboard cut-outs.
+But against a hated division rival, I do expect New Orleans to play hard here, especially if the potential is there to run up points against a Falcons defense made out of cardboard cut-outs.

 ***

 ##### Lions @ _Bears_ (-2.5)

+The Bears are just awful.
+Simply awful.
+But this Lions team isn't really much better, even though Stafford's commitment to deeper throws has made this offense look better.
+It's the milquetoast defense that's the problem - the Lions are awful at generating pressure with their front four linemen and pretty predictable with their man coverage schemes.
+If Nagy can scheme up enough plays to expose Detroit's predictable defense, Chicago can scrape up here with a win.

+***